rosetta-home/mdns/README.md

     3. iex -S mix

 ## Server Usage
+The udp server doesn't start automatically, this gives you a chance to bring up your network interface, before starting the server, especially useful when using this with Nerves.
+To start the server, call `Mdns.Server.start`.
+To handle `:a` record requests you will want to set the ip address.
+This can change periodically, or you may have multiple interfaces.
+Set or update the ip address used for query responses by calling `Mdns.Server.set_ip({192, 168, 1, 4})`.

 To add a service to the server call `Mdns.Server.add_service(%Mdns.Server.Service{})` an example service might looks like this.

     Mdns.Server.add_service(%Mdns.Server.Service{